lasermatts/CyberCells/README.md

 This is a simple and interactive Sudoku game created in Python.
 It allows users to choose between three levels of difficulty - easy, medium, and hard.
 The easy level corresponds to a 4x4 Sudoku grid, the medium level to a 6x6 grid, and the hard level to a 9x9 grid.

+## Distribution

+Our first distribution is live on PyPI!

+See: https://pypi.org/project/CyberCells/0.1/ for more info!

 ## Installation

 Before you run the game, you need to install the following dependencies: